Welcome to Maidstone Skeptics in the Pub, monthlyish talks from experts on science, skepticism, critical thinking and myth busting.

 What's the talk about?

-£5 to cover costs with any extra going to charity
+£5 on the door to cover costs with any extra going to charity